fmihpc/vlasiator/README.md

 Due to the multi-dimensional approach at ion scales, Vlasiator's computational challenges are immense.
 We use advanced high performance computing techniques to allow massively parallel computations on tens of thousands of cores.

 ## git submodules
 We are transferring to use `git submodules` for the dependent libraries.
 Some of the header libraries have already been moved to this framework.
-Thus, we recommend to use the `--recurse-submodules` option when cloning, pulling, or checking out branches.
+Thus, we recommend to use the `--recurse-submodules` option when pulling or checking out branches.

+For first-time cloning, the following is required in order to initialize submodules correctly:
 ```
 git clone --recurse-submodules https://github.com/fmihpc/vlasiator
-git checkout <branch> --recurse-submodules
+git checkout <branch>
 git submodule update --init --recursive
 ```